-object can offer its image to internet clients (Firefox
+object can offer its image in the Web browser (Chrome

 .
 These dynamic pages are created automatically